-Another tricky subject when it comes to dealing with potentially disabled applicants is whether you can ask an applicant if he or she needs and special "accommodations".
+Another tricky subject when it comes to dealing with potentially disabled applicants is whether you can ask an applicant if he or she needs any special accommodations.
 Fortunately, the rule is fairly straightforward:

 Employers are Free to Hire the Most Qualified Applicant

-Employers can often misread the ADA's anti-discriminatory intentions as requiring them to give people with disabilities special treatment.
-The ADA does not require an employer to give any preferential consideration to a disabled applicant over other qualified applicants.
-An employer is free to select the most qualified applicant available.
+Employers can often misread the ADA's anti-discriminatory intentions as requiring them to give people with disabilities special treatment, but an employer is free to select the most qualified applicant available.
 The key point to remember is that the ADA is trying to ensure that such a decision is based on sound, business-related reasons and not on a person's disability.